 Some statements made, or incorporated by reference, in this Offering Circular are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995 pertaining to management's current expectations as to our future financial results, business prospects, and business developments.
-Forward-looking statements include, without limitation, any statement that may predict, forecast, indicate, or imply future results, performance, or achievements.
-These statements typically are accompanied by, and identified with, terms such as "anticipates," "believes," "expects," "intends," "should," and similar phrases.
+Forward-looking statements include, without limitation, any statement, including statements about the COVID-19 pandemic and its impact on us, that may predict, forecast, indicate, or imply future results, performance, or achievements.
+These statements typically include terms such as "anticipates," "believes," "continues," "estimates," "forecasts," "intends," "outlook," "plans," "potential," "project," "target" and similar terms, and future or conditional tense verbs like "could," "may," "might," "should," "will," and "would."
 This Offering Circular and the information incorporated by reference herein include forward-looking statements addressing our:

 - prospects for earnings;

 - prospects for growth in business volume;

+- assessment of the effect of the COVID-19 pandemic on our business, financial results, financial condition, and business plans and strategies;

 - trends in net interest income and net effective spread;

 - trends in portfolio credit quality, delinquencies, substandard assets, credit losses, and provisions for losses;

+- assessment of economic and market trends;

 - trends in expenses;

 - trends in investment securities;

 - prospects for asset impairments and allowance for losses;

 - changes in capital position;

 - future dividend payments; and

 - other business and financial matters.

-Management's expectations for our future necessarily involve a number of assumptions and estimates and the evaluation of risks and uncertainties.
-Various factors or events, both known and unknown, could cause our actual results to differ materially from the expectations as expressed or implied by the forward-looking statements, including those identified above under "Risk Factors" and those discussed in and incorporated by reference in this Offering Circular as well as uncertainties regarding:
+Management's expectations for our future necessarily involve assumptions, estimates and the evaluation of risks and uncertainties.
+Various factors or events, both known and unknown, could cause our actual results to differ materially from the expectations as expressed or implied by the forward-looking statements, including those discussed in and incorporated by reference in this Offering Circular as well as uncertainties regarding:

-- the effects of the COVID-19 pandemic on the business operations of agricultural and rural borrowers, the capital markets, and our business operations; - the availability to us of debt and equity financing and, if available, the reasonableness of rates and terms; - legislative or regulatory developments that could affect us, our sources of business, or the agricultural or rural utilities industries; - fluctuations in the fair value of assets held by us and our subsidiaries; - the level of lender interest in our products and the secondary market we provide; - the general rate of growth in agricultural mortgage and rural utilities indebtedness; - the effect of economic conditions and geopolitics on agricultural mortgage or rural utilities lending, borrower repayment capacity, or collateral values, including fluctuations in interest rates, changes in U.S. trade policies, fluctuations in export demand for U.S. agricultural products, and volatility in commodity prices;
+- the availability to us of debt and equity financing and, if available, the reasonableness of rates and terms; - legislative or regulatory developments that could affect us, our sources of business, or the agricultural or the rural infrastructure industries; - fluctuations in the fair value of assets held by us and our subsidiaries; - the level of lender interest in our products and the secondary market we provide; - the general rate of growth in agricultural mortgage and rural utilities indebtedness; - the effect of economic conditions and geopolitics on agricultural mortgage or rural utilities lending, borrower repayment capacity, or collateral values, including fluctuations in interest rates, changes in U.S. trade policies, fluctuations in export demand for U.S. agricultural products, supply chain disruptions, increases in input costs, labor availability, volatility in commodity prices, and the effects of the conflict between Russia and Ukraine: - the degree to which we are exposed to interest rate risk resulting from fluctuations in our borrowing costs relative to market indexes;